eclipse-hono/hono/site/documentation/content/user-guide/_index.md

 # User Guide

-Learn how to quickly send data with Hono&trade; from devices to business applications -- as well as commands the other way round.
+Learn how Eclipse Hono&trade; enables you to quickly send data from devices to business applications and vice versa.